Special to The Eagle

 "Evolutionaries" is not for the philosophical faint of heart.
 Rather than a single take on very complex beliefs, the book is an in-depth compilation of countless philosophers and theories that support the author's ideas.

 Be forewarned: Those ideas are humbling, no matter what one chooses to believe.
 Phipps acknowledges upfront that science has an inarguable claim on the explanation of evolution.
-But he daringly suggests that adhering only to Darwinism is akin to a religious movement, because it accepts one aspect of evolution while discounting other scientific explanations.

 He further backs that claim with instances of Darwinism's failures, showing it to be true, but flawed; not the perfect theory many assume it to be.
 In other words, it is merely a piece of the puzzle and not the absolute answer to